A new era for European payments

 SDD consists of two services- CORE and B2B.
 Main target market for Core scheme is retail and private customers, whereas B2B scheme is targeting direct debits between corporates.
 The main difference between the two services is primarily related to debtor's refund rights, technically the two services are based on the same formats.
 The deadline for the two SDD schemes in the euro area was 1st of February, 2014 and for non-euro area the 31st of October, 2016.
 As of these dates, the existing national euro direct debit schemes have been replaced by SDD.

-The Instant Credit Transfer (Inst) scheme which officially is launched in November 2017 enables euro credit transfers with the funds made available on the account in less than ten seconds at any time and in an area that will progressively span over the 34 SEPA countries.
+The SEPA Instant Credit Transfer (SCT Inst) scheme, which officially was launched in November 2017, enables euro credit transfers with the funds made available on the account in less than ten seconds at any time and in an area that will progressively span over the 34 SEPA countries.
 All payment service providers (PSP) are invited to adhere to the scheme as soon as possible, however this is not a compulsory scheme.

 Benefits with SEPA: